-If your company is like most businesses, you may have noticed the familiar picture – some business assets that appear on the books are no longer around, while others that are being used all the time are not recorded.
+If your company looks like most businesses, you may have noticed the familiar picture.
+Some business assets that appear on the books are no longer around.
+And others that the company uses all the time don’t show up on the records.

-When it comes time to pay business property taxes, it could make a difference as to what the actual business asset values are.
+Sooner or later it comes time to pay business property taxes.
+And it could make a difference as to what the actual business asset values are.
 Do not expect things to come out in the wash.
 Not to mention that the improper asset value reporting could land you in trouble with the assessor.

 Book values of business assets represent the original cost less accumulated depreciation.
 For the purposes of business valuation, you need to figure out the fair market value of these assets as of the valuation date.
-Unfortunately, the accounting records do not represent the fair market or economic value of business assets either in use or in exchange as would be needed in an asset sale.
+Unfortunately, the accounting records do not represent the fair market or economic value of business assets either in use or in exchange.
+And you would need these in an asset sale.

 The depreciated cost of business assets is a decent way to go if you are dealing with low tech, slowly changing industries.
 If, on the other hand, the pace of technological innovation is fast, asset values are affected by obsolescence.
 Imagine using software that is 30 years old and has not been upgraded since it was purchased.
 Odds are there are vastly better software solutions available today taking advantage of the technology leaps that have occurred in the interim.